38:169 Wiki Assignment

 References should be included for all figures, tables, diagrams, etc. that are not your own work, as well as all factual statements within the written text that would not be considered “common knowledge” with respect to the intended audience.
 The format and style used to cite and reference the sources you used to complete your work varies according to discipline and field of study.
 Please consult Appendix E of the “Undergraduate Thesis Guidelines” for honors students in the Department of Geography for further instructions and examples of how to include citations within your text and compile your list of references.

-Your work should be submitted as a printer document with a cover page that include a descriptive title and your name.
+Your work should be submitted as a printed document with a cover page that include a descriptive title and your name.
 Your work will be evaluated in terms of how well you have demonstrated an understanding of each of the five topics you have selected.

 Outline and List of Topics Covered